leocassarani/ice2tetris/README.md

 When connected to a screen and keyboard using the [VGA](https://store.digilentinc.com/pmod-vga-video-graphics-array/) and [PS/2](https://store.digilentinc.com/pmod-ps2-keyboard-mouse-connector/) Pmods, this system is capable of running any valid Hack program, achieving full compatibility with the Java-based software emulator provided with the course materials.
 The program ROM can be uploaded as a binary file to the iCEBreaker board’s onboard flash chip and will be read into memory at boot time.

-This system is entirely built on open source software and uses the [Open Tool Forge FPGA toolchain](https://github.com/open-tool-forge/fpga-toolchain), particularly [Yosys](https://github.com/YosysHQ/yosys) for Verilog synthesis, [Project IceStorm](https://github.com/YosysHQ/icestorm) for iCE40 support, and [nextpnr](https://github.com/YosysHQ/nextpnr) for place-and-route.
+This system is entirely built on open source software and uses the [OSS CAD Suite FPGA toolchain](https://github.com/YosysHQ/oss-cad-suite-build), particularly [Yosys](https://github.com/YosysHQ/yosys) for Verilog synthesis, [Project IceStorm](https://github.com/YosysHQ/icestorm) for iCE40 support, and [nextpnr](https://github.com/YosysHQ/nextpnr) for place-and-route.

 In addition, an interactive [Verilator](http://verilator.org) simulation of the design can be found in the `sim` directory.
 Based on the SDL2 multimedia library, the simulator captures the VGA signal and renders it on the screen; as well as providing an emulated SPI flash ROM chip and a PS/2 virtual keyboard.